 The FCPA was intended to stop those practices, create a level playing field for honest business, and restore public confidence in the integrity of the marketplace.

-The FCPA covers three categories of individuals and entities:
+The FCPA covers three categories of individuals and entities.

 The FCPA covers actual bribes as well as offers and promises to bribe.
 Bribery takes the form of money—often disguised as “consulting fees” or “commissions” given through intermediaries—as well as virtually any form of consideration or thing of value, including gifts, meals, travel, and entertainment.